 Google Analytics isn’t one of those tools that you should ignore.
 Installing this early on is a key decision, in regards to your online marketing strategy.
 The data you can collect and review is extremely valuable.

-Track, analyse and optimise your online digital marketing performance.
+Track, analyze and optimize your online digital marketing performance.
 See what’s working and what’s not, across all campaigns, mobile and web.

 It’s good that you want to spend so much time on online marketing in the early days of your business.
 But, do you really want to make decisions that aren’t having an impact?

-You need to track and analyse every move that you make, as this is the only way to focus on the tactics that are providing the best return on investment (ROI).
+You need to track and analyze every move that you make, as this is the only way to focus on the tactics that are providing the best return on investment (ROI).